-The Company not having any international transactions therefore exposed to foreign exchange risk does not arising from foreign currency transactions.
+The Company does not have any international transactions therefore no exposure to foreign exchange arising from foreign currency transactions.

 (ii) Interest rate risk

 The Company's interest free borrowings from related parties are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.